Bjernson/aws-java-spring-dev-workshop/doc-module-07.md

 ```
 - If you pass the unit test, then build all other Lambda projects and upload jar file to S3 bucket.

-##### 4. pakckage your codes to zip using a SAM file for Lamdba (optional)
+##### 4. Packaging your codes to zip using a SAM file for Lamdba (optional)
 - Refer cfn-package-sam.yaml in scripts folder
 - When you create a package for Java, all necesary files should be in your working directory, for example, complied classes and libraries.
-- If you want a Jar file you created in Lamdba project, then skip this step and goto step 5.
+- If you want to use a Jar file you created in Lamdba project, then skip this step and goto step 5.

 - SAM for translate Lambda function